i8degrees/redstone-university/src/Part-I--Foundations/01_Input-Register/lesson_draft.md

              |                          |                           |                           |
          <Wire 3>                   <Wire 2>                    <Wire 1>                    <Wire 0>  (Your 4-Bit Bus)
 ```

-**Congratulations!** You have just built a real, functional computer component.
-This register can hold a 4-bit number, which programmers often call a "nibble" (a fun pun on a "byte," which is 8 bits).

----

-#### **Lesson 1.3: The Experiment - Strengthening Your Binary Intuition**

-Let's get a feel for our new device.
+**Experiment & Drills:** Let's get a feel for our new device.
 Binary feels weird at first, but it will become second nature with just a little practice.

 *   **Drill 1: Binary to Decimal.**
     *   **Goal:** What decimal number is `1011`?
-    *   **Action:** Go to your register and set the levers.
-The '8' lever is ON, the '4' is OFF, the '2' is ON, and the '1' is ON.
+    *   **Action:** Go to your register and set the levers: `ON, OFF, ON, ON`.
     *   **Calculation:** `8 + 0 + 2 + 1 = 11`.
 So, `1011` is 11.

 *   **Drill 2: Decimal to Binary (The "Greedy" Method).**